Kigoma Region: History

 In precolonial Africa the region was a source of ivory and slaves.
 Tabora and Ujiji were Arab staging areas for shipments to the coast.
 It was visited by the early European explorers Richard Burton, John Speke, David Livingstone, and Henry Morton Stanley.
 In fact, Stanley met Livingstone in Ujiji on the shores of Lake Tanganyika on 27 October 1871.
 In colonial times, the Kigoma area was known as the Western Region and the capital was Tabora.

 Administrative divisions

 Districts

 Kigoma Region is divided into six districts, each administered by a council except Kigoma and Kasulu which administered with two council each.:

 Demographics

 Kigoma Region has a total population of 2,127,930.

-Ha people are the largest ethnic group living here.
-Other major populations are those of Wabembe, Wamanyema, Watongwe and Wavinza, Sukuma and Haya.
+Ha people are the largest ethnic group living here, alongside other significant populations are of the Wabembe, Wamanyema, Watongwe and Wavinza, Sukuma and Haya.
 Approximately 150,000 refugees from Burundi and almost another 80,000 refugees from the Democratic Republic of Congo reside in three refugee camps in the Kigoma Region, named Nyarugusu, Mtendeli and Nduta.